reallymako/MoreFishingWEBFISHING/README.md

 this is MoreFishing, by yours truly... me!!! this mod adds 70 new fish!
 32 freshwater, 32 saltwater, 10 rain, 2 alien and 2 trash species! (fish will be listed in replies)

 this is v.
-1.0.0, so there are bound to be issues... like: may have compatibility issues with Webnautica
+2.0.0, so there are bound to be issues... like: may have compatibility issues with Webnautica
-(there are things subject to change... fish will be removed and added, some sprites may ((well... all of them WILL change in the future at some point)) change.)

 V. 2.0.0